Patrick Nogueira

 François Patrick Nogueira Gouveia (born 6 November 1996) is a Brazilian murderer serving three life sentences plus 25 years in Spain for the murders of his aunt, uncle, and two infant cousins in Pioz, Castilla–La Mancha on 17 August 2016.

 Nogueira grew up in a wealthy family.
 In 2013, he wounded his teacher in a stabbing, and served time in youth detention and psychiatric care.
-He then moved to Europe in the aim of becoming a professional footballer, and lived with his uncle's family from March 2016.
+He then moved to Europe with the aim of becoming a professional footballer, and lived with his uncle's family from March 2016.
 Tensions grew over his laziness and inappropriate behaviour, and the family moved to a new address without him in July.

 He murdered the family in August 2016, sending live updates to his friend Marvin Henriques Correia in Brazil.
 Nogueira returned to Brazil but became subject of an arrest warrant when his DNA was found at the crime scene.
 He returned to Spain in October to avoid a trial in Brazil, and was found guilty in November 2018.
 Henriques Correia was charged in Brazil as an alleged accomplice, and acquitted in July 2021.